 Regional Considerations

 The ideal sunlight conditions for hibiscus can also depend on your geographic location.
 In cooler climates, hibiscus plants can tolerate and even benefit from full sun exposure throughout the day.
-However, in hotter, more arid regions, some afternoon shade can protect the plants from heat stress and sunburn.
+Even so, in hotter, more arid regions, some afternoon shade can protect the plants from heat stress and sunburn.
 Coastal areas with milder temperatures and higher humidity levels generally provide a more favorable environment for hibiscus, allowing them to thrive in full sun with less risk of damage.

 Trends and Latest Developments